saket349/soc_winter/README.md

 - [] cd slack-clone<br>
 - [] npm start<br>
 <p>A new browser window will pop up with your newly created React App!
 If not, open your browser and type <b>localhost:3000</b> in the address bar.</p><br>
+<p>Look in the slack-clone directory, and you will find an src folder.
+Inside the src folder, there is a file called App.js; this is where we will working on our slack-clone project.
+It returns the complete code to an empty tag (root).
+D</p>